Gambino crime family: The Gambino-Corleonesi

-List of murders committed/ordered by the Gambino crime family
+List of murders committed by the Gambino crime family

 Media adaptations

 The Gambino family has been featured in several films.
 The 1994 film Getting Gotti showcases a 1980s prosecution of Gambino boss John Gotti (portrayed by Tony Denison).
 Witness to the Mob was a made-for-television movie about the life of Gambino underboss turned FBI informant Sammy Gravano.
 In the 2001 TV movie, Boss of Bosses, actor Chazz Palminteri portrays Gambino boss Paul Castellano.
 In the 1996 TV movie Gotti, actor Armand Assante portrays Gambino boss John Gotti.
-In the movie Goodfellas, Gambino family made member William "Billy Batts" DeVino (played by Frank Vincent) is killed in a fight with Thomas DeSimone (portrayed as "Tommy DeVito" by Joe Pesci) a Lucchese crime family associate.
+In the movie Goodfellas, Gambino family made member William "Billy Batts" DeVino (played by Frank Vincent) is killed in a fight with Thomas DeSimone (portrayed as "Tommy DeVito" by Joe Pesci), a Lucchese crime family associate.
 The 2018 film Gotti, a commercial and critical flop, stars John Travolta in the titular role.

+The 2017 HBO period drama series The Deuce features three fictional members of the Gambino crime family as a major part of the series' plot: underboss Carmine Patriccia (played by James Ciccone), capo Rudy Pipilo (played by Michael Rispoli), and soldier Tommy Longo (played by Daniel Sauli).